rmey/taxi-simulator-hands-on/README.md

 In these Labs you will create a **Taxi-Simulator** for **Watson IoT**.
 This Taxi-Simulator will create **sample data** for a Data Analytics part, in the Lab 2 of this  Hands-on Workshop.

+_Please use for the Lab the US-South Region._

 In the following image you can see the dependency of the two Labs.

 a) [Lab 1 - Taxi-Simulator IoT Part on YouTube](https://youtu.be/wLHU7mRcn94)